Michael Musmanno: Politics and judiciary

 After entering law practice in 1923 as a lawyer in his native Stowe Township, Musmanno got also involved in politics.
 In 1926, he ran for election to the Pennsylvania House of Representatives on the Republican ticket, but lost.
 As he was genuinely interested in the plight of the working man, and was sympathetic to the Italian Americans and other ethnic minorities who worked in great numbers in Pennsylvania industries, Musmanno volunteered to serve as an appellate attorney during the Sacco-Vanzetti case and moved to Boston.
-The men were convicted in 1921, in an atmosphere of anti-immigrant feeling.
-The appeals upheld the lower court decision, and Sacco and Vanzetti were sentenced to death in 1927.
+The men had been convicted and sentenced to death in 1921, in an atmosphere of anti-immigrant feeling.
+The appeals court upheld the lower court's decision and Sacco and Vanzetti were executed in 1927.
 Haunted by the conduct of the trial, Musmanno wrote After Twelve Years (1939), a book about the case, as well as two articles in 1963, published in The New Republic and the Kansas Law Review.

 After returning, Musmanno was elected in 1928 as a Republican state legislator for Pennsylvania serving in the Pennsylvania House of Representatives.
 He was reelected in 1930.

-When miner John Barkoski was beaten to death in Imperial, Pennsylvania in 1929 by the Coal and Iron Police during a strike, Musmanno was outraged and, as a state legislator, introduced a bill to banish this private police force.
+When miner John Barkoski was beaten to death in Imperial, Pennsylvania, in 1929 by the Coal and Iron Police during a strike, Musmanno was outraged and, as a state legislator, introduced a bill to banish this private police force.
 The bill was vetoed by a Republican Pennsylvania governor, which led to Musmanno's resignation.
 He published a short story about the case, entitled "Jan Volkanik."
 This was adapted in part as the basis of the film Black Fury (1935), starring Paul Muni as a coal miner, and with a screenplay written by Abem Finkel and Carl Erickson.
 It was directed by Michael Curtiz.

 In 1931, Musmanno became the youngest judge in the county court of Allegheny County; he was nominated by both Democrats and Republicans and endorsed by the labor organizations.
 He switched to the Democratic Party in 1932 while canvassing for Franklin D. Roosevelt as a president.
 In 1933, he served as a judge of the Court of Common Pleas of Allegheny County.
+In 1935, he was a Democratic candidate for the Supreme Court of Pennsylvania.
+He was handedly beaten by interim appointee H. Edgar Barnes– 215,045 votes to 93,123.

 In 1943 he took a leave from his judicial duties to take part in World War II.
 After returning to Pittsburgh in 1948, he was appointed as a judge in the common pleas court, where he served until 1951.